Marvenlee/cheviot-project/docs/ipc.md

 received the msgid provides a way to handle multiple messages from a mount point's message port.

-In the serial port driver we see this in conjunction with Libtask coroutines.
+In the Aux UART and Serial driver we see this in conjunction with Libtask coroutines.
 This uses Dijkstra's secretaries and directors model of coooperating sequential processes.
 The main task which we call the secretary listens for incoming messages using kevent, much like a switchboard or front